kata-ai/kata-platform-docs/docs/faq/tps.md

 ## How do I upgrade my Free Project to Paid Project?

 We’re glad you decide to support us!
 Please let us know your interest via email: <business@kata.ai> and we would be happy to assist you.

+## Does using the emulator in Kata Platform count as transaction usage?

+No, emulator usage isn’t affected by the TPS limiter.

+## Does TPS limiter apply also for on premise deployment?

+Currently no, TPS limiter only apply on cloud deployment.